hyoshioka0128/OfficeDocs-SkypeForBusiness/Teams/rooms/room-planning-guidance.md

 This space is dedicated to the most immersive Teams meeting experience for a small group of people in the physical room.

-Just like a typical Microsoft Teams Room, meeting participants are able to meet remotely and locally to work together seamlessly while both presenting and co-creating content.
+Just like a typical Microsoft Teams Rooms, meeting participants are able to meet remotely and locally to work together seamlessly while both presenting and co-creating content.

 ### How is this space laid out?